Pneumococcal infections - Causes of pneumococcal infections

-There are more than 90 different strains of Streptococcus pneumoniae (S. pneumoniae) and some are much more likely to cause serious infection (virulent) than others.
+There are more than 90 different strains of S. pneumoniae and some are much more likely to cause serious infection (virulent) than others.

-It is thought that 8-10 strains are responsible for two-thirds of cases of serious infections in adults and most cases in children.
+It is thought that between eight and 10 strains are responsible for two-thirds of cases of serious infections in adults, and most cases in children.